shanwai1234/Hybrid-Maize-HiChIP/Readme.md

-This repository deposited codes and relative outputs from the hybrid maize HiChIP project.
+This repository deposited codes and relevant outputs from the hybrid maize HiChIP project.